-- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
-Council Reserves (mentioned in the prior slide) as well as the Local Option Sales Tax fund balance is the primary cause.
-The use of future Local Option Sales Tax revenues to fund current projects such the Fire Station 3, Bayview Community Center and Osceola Golf Course resulted in a negative unassigned fund balance which negatively impacted the indicator.
+- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is inconclusive as the City's governmental funds are below that of similar municipalities.
+Council Reserves (mentioned in the prior slide) is the likely cause.
+In prior years the use of future Local Option Sales Tax revenues to fund current projects resulted in a negative unassigned fund balance which negatively impacted the indicator.